hamsando/node-red-contrib-stoptimer-varidelay/README.md

 It is a legacy thing, it was part of the original stoptimer whose code I forked.
 Not sure what exactly the original intent was, but I'm sure there is some rationale.

 **How does Stoptimer-Varidelay handle this?**
-'Ignore Timerpass' in the node config dialog.
+*Ignore Timerpass* in the node config dialog.
 If enabled in a given stoptimer-varidelay node, it will ignore the presence of the <code>_timerpass</code> property on an incoming message and will process the incoming message as it does every other message.

 By default, this option is not enabled in order to preserve compatibility with any existing flows.
 Note that you may need to refresh the web ui after updating the node in order to see the new "ignore timerpass" option.